 The Galileo Galieli glass is an ever-changing thermometer

 The appearance of the glass changes with changes in temperature.

 The Galileo Galilei glass contains four precisely calibrated glass spheres floating in a liquid.
-On each glass ball is a small metal sign with a temperature indication.
-As the temperature in the room rises, the glass spheres fall.
-When the temperature in the room drops, the glass spheres rise.
+On each glass ball is a small metal plate with a temperature indication.
+As the temperature in the room rises, the glass balls fall.
+As the temperature in the room drops, the glass balls rise.
 For example, the 18-degree glass ball will drop when the temperature in the room gets above 19 degrees.
-Conversely, the 18-degree glass sphere will rise when the temperature in the room drops below 17 degrees.
+Conversely, the 18-degree glass ball will rise when the temperature in the room falls below 17 degrees.

-If a glass ball is floating in the middle of the cylinder, the temperature is between the number on it and the number on the lowest floating glass ball at the top of the cylinder.
+If a glass ball floats in the middle of the cylinder, the temperature is between the number on it and the number on the lowest floating glass ball at the top of the cylinder.

-If all glass spheres float at the top of the cylinder, the temperature is lower than the number of the lowest floating glass sphere.
+If all glass balls float at the top of the cylinder, the temperature is lower than the number on the lowest floating glass ball.

-If all the glass spheres are floating at the bottom of the cylinder, the temperature is higher than the number of the highest floating glass sphere.
+If all glass balls float at the bottom of the cylinder, the temperature is higher than the number on the highest floating glass ball.